microsoft/microcode/docs/samples.md

 We use 2 rule to handle each buttons.
 The first rule handle a button A pressed and prints a smiley the screen.
 Similarly, the second rule filters on button B and prints a frowney.

+### improvement ideas

+* add sound emoji for each buttons to make it more lively

 ## ![Rock Paper Scissors icon](./images/icon_sample_rock_paper_scissors.png) Rock Paper Scissors